-Compression socks can also help decrease soreness and pain in the legs after you run.
+Runner-specific compression socks can also help decrease soreness and pain in the legs after you run.
 Not only does wearing compression socks help you with how your legs and feet feel after you run, but it’s going to dampen some of the vibrations while you are running.
 You may have fewer problems with shin splints, or that pain you have after running that makes the muscles and tendons sore under your shin bones (tibia).

 Wearing graduated compression socks while you are running can also increase your circulation, which is going to help with oxygen delivery to your muscles.
 You may be able to run longer and with improved blood circulation.
 All that beneficial oxygen is reaching your heart and your lungs more effectively.
 The performance benefits of compression socks just can’t be overlooked.